Csalinas1009/Milestone_Project_3/README.md

 # Milestone_Project_3

-Welcome to InstaFruad!
+Welcome to Instafraud!
 This is the mono repo for our application!

 ## Getting Started
 This is a blog based application where a user can post and share their photos! (create, update, delete).
 Log in with your Google acount and share your photos.